What is the average weight for women?

 - The most accurate ways of measuring body fat percentage, such as DXA scans (dual-energy X-ray absorptiometry), can be expensive and time-consuming.

-- There is no set scientific agreement on what the ideal body fat percentages are or where the cut-off points should be.
+- No set scientific agreement establishes what the ideal body fat percentages are or where the cut-off points should be.

 Nonetheless, the American Council on Exercise propose the following body fat guidelines for women: